26. Basic agent-based modeling

 it creates a schedule to run the model with and adds agents to it,

-passing them the unique_id
+passing them the model

 Now, it’s time to see the code in action!
 In your terminal, open a